 top of page

 As the person managing and creating the content for this site, I would like to let you know that I do so as a multimedia producer and a documentary filmmaker.
 I have not lived as a nomad but I come from a family of nomads with my generation being the first to be born in a settled village.
-I am greatly inspired by my parents on this project and I have been learning about the many layers and complexity of the pastoral nomadic way of life through the community of Tibetan refugees who continue to live as nomads in Ladakh.
+I have been learning about the many layers and complexity of the pastoral nomadic way of life through the community of Tibetan refugees who continue to live as nomads in Ladakh, India.

 Thank you so much for visiting the Tibetan Material Culture Website.
-I hope you enjoy the content.
+Share the site with friends and family.
+If you have any questions, please reach out through the contact page.

 Screenshot 2020-06-15 at 9.44.47 AM.png